 - Commitment to social change and empowerment of lower-income people

 - Examples of volunteer or work experience in community/grassroots organizing, outreach, engagement

 - Ability to read and write clearly and concisely

-- Experience in planning and conducting meetings and comfortable with speaking in front of groups
+- Experience in planning and conducting meetings

 - Availability to work evenings and weekends as needed